 When to hire an appraiser?

-For answers to your questions about appraisal in Queens please call us for more information.
+For answers to your questions about appraisal in Manhattan please call us for more information.

 What is in an appraisal report?

 Depending on the type of report an appraisal contains:

 Appraisers are frequently hired by lenders to establish the market value of a property for a loan transaction to ensure that the property is valued in the amount of the requested loan.
 Lawyers and accountants frequently hire appraisers to help determine property values in the course of divorce and estate settlements.